goodmike31/pl-asr-speech-data-survey/README.md

 Polish ASR speech datasets survey and catalog.

 Important notice - before getting familiar with the Polish ASR speech data survey and catalog, please consider completing the [form](https://forms.gle/FL1obRfYMvgHVoEu5).
 Thank you!
-The survey goals are:
-a.
-Assessing the state of Polish ASR datasets from the community perspective.
-b.
-Improving the design of the Polish ASR speech datasets catalog.
+It will help to assess the state of Polish ASR datasets from the community perspective and improve the design of the [Polish ASR speech datasets catalog.](https://docs.google.com/spreadsheets/d/181EDfwZNtHgHFOMaKNtgKssrYDX4tXTJ9POMzBsCRlI/edit?usp=sharing)
 Each response is awarded by donation of 50 PLN to the chosen charity organization.
 [Form link](https://forms.gle/FL1obRfYMvgHVoEu5)